pkante/ProjectMidas/README.md

 # ProjectMidas

-ProjectMidas is a live AI assistant that overlays your desktop, captures your screen, performs OCR (Optical Character Recognition), and augments your queries with context from your recent screen content.
+Midas is a live AI assistant that overlays your desktop, captures your screen, performs OCR (Optical Character Recognition), and augments your queries with context from your recent screen content.
 It leverages OpenAI's GPT-4o for chat and ChromaDB for persistent, semantic search over your screen's text history.
+As you continue to use Midas, it will learn more about you through your screen data, allowing for better responses.
+All data is stored on a local DB on your computer

 ---